iMouse Alternative: What Professional iPhone Farm Operators Use Instead

 Short answer

 iMouse can work for small local iPhone setups, but it becomes painful when scale, stability, and remote access matter.
-The core problems are hardware dependency, local-network design, manual recovery burden, and weak operating leverage as the fleet grows.
+The core problems are hardware dependency, local-network design, manual recovery burden, and weak operating use as the fleet grows.

 The problem with iMouse is not that it is useless.
 The problem is that it asks your team to keep carrying too much hardware and recovery burden.